-Getting your head around the legal classifications of watercraft can be a bit confusing, and what applies to one state doesn’t always apply in another.
+Getting your head around the legal classifications of watercraft can be a bit confusing, and what applies to one state doesn’t always apply to another.

-The US Coast Guard Classifies a Kayak as a Personal Watercraft
+The US Coast Guard Classifies a Kayak as a Watercraft – Not a PWC

-As a baseline, the US coast guard has a role in not just enforcing but also shaping maritime laws in the US.
-As such, any type of vessel on the water, even a typical recreational kayak can be classed as a personal watercraft.
+As a baseline, the US Coast Guard has a role in not just enforcing but also shaping maritime laws in the US.
+As such, any type of vessel on the water, even a typical recreational kayak can be classed as a watercraft.

 So, in a nutshell, federal regulations state that any paddle craft and non-motorized vessels that are owned and operated by a single individual (not for commercial purposes) are considered personal craft.